 The AI process begins when you sign up for Bright.
 During enrollment, you will be asked to provide personal information including:

 - Your bank account information, which you will link to Bright.

 The next step in using Bright is the creation of your FDIC-insured savings account.
 In the app, this is known as Bright Stash and it is the place your money is stored before being dispersed.

 Every two to three days, AI determines how much you can afford to have sent to your Bright Stash, and then it transfers the money for you.
 This is known as the Smart Pace.
 However, you can opt for having money transferred at a pace you are more comfortable with, such as when you are paid or every week.
 You can even choose to have your money transferred manually, when you’re ready.

 Your money is stored in the savings account while the algorithm decides the best way to use the funds based on your goals.
 Once it determines your funds’ recipient, your money is sent to make a payment to that credit card (or a deposit in your personal savings account).

-The main purpose of Bright Money is to help users pay off credit card debt.
-A review show the app accomplishes this by using AI to take inventory of your accounts, including your current balance, your APR, and the required monthly minimum payment.
+The main purpose of Bright Money Co is to help users pay off credit card debt.
+A review shows the app accomplishes this by using AI to take inventory of your accounts, including your current balance, your APR, and the required monthly minimum payment due.